Mach-34/the-word/cli/README.md

   "hunter2" \
   "u53rn@m3" \
 ```
+The currently active round #1 (as of October 16, 2023) has .1 eth in it.
+While whispering the solution can have social benefits, you can choose to shout the solution, burn the .1 eth, and end the round for everyone!

 ### Retrieving round information
 You can retrieve information about a round by running `the word get <round>`.
 If the secret in a round is still *secret*, it will return a hint and the number of whisperers.
 If the secret has already been shouted, it will also return the secret phrase and the username of the user who shouted the solution.